ALiono/PoGo/index.md

 ---

-Try to be courteous to others.
+_"Try to be courteous to others.
 See someone having a bad day?
 Give them a compliment or ask them a thoughtful question, and it might make their day better.
 Did someone reply to your comment with valuable insights or something that cheered you up?
-Send them a quick thanks letting them know you appreciate their comment.
+Send them a quick thanks letting them know you appreciate their comment."_

 ---